-- Check that the carrier comes with easy-to-understand written, visual or video instructions that show you how to use it safely.
+- Check that the carrier or sling comes with easy-to-understand written, visual or video instructions that show you how to use it safely.

-- Take your baby with you when you’re shopping for a carrier.
-Ask a shop assistant to show you how to fit the carrier correctly with your baby in it.
+- Take your baby with you when you’re shopping for a carrier or sling.
+Ask a shop assistant to show you how to fit the carrier or sling correctly with your baby in it.

-- If your baby can’t hold up his head yet, your carrier should have good head support.
-Your baby should also be able to move his head, arms and legs.
+- Your baby should be able to move their head, arms and legs.

-- Check that your baby can see out of the carrier and that the fabric doesn’t cut into her face.
+- Check that your baby can see out of the carrier or sling and that the fabric doesn’t cut into their face.

 Comfortable baby carriers